Today I’m hosting SM Ford with some great advice about

 You may have read Christian fiction that was contemporary but felt like fantasy as the main character just wasn’t believable.
 He or she was too perfect.
 How do we make our Christian characters believable?

 First of all, Christian characters should never be perfect.
 Instead, they should make mistakes, and, yes, sin.
 They might be busybodies, loud mouths, too shy to speak up, gamblers, addicted to too much wine, gossips, judgmental, easily angered, etc. They don’t have all scripture memorized either.
 Nor do they have an answer for everything.
+For those who are wine enthusiasts I recommend to use wine opener amazon, this is extremely effective when you have those older bottles whose corks may shred or fall apart upon opening, which is why restaurants that serve fine older wine will always use this style of corkscrew.

 When creating your character, plan for failure.
 Plan flaws.
 I’ve been a Christian for over 50 years and I still say things I shouldn’t.
 I still grumble.
 I still sin.
 Fortunately, God forgives me when I repent and that’s what you’ll show your main character doing.